Pelikantapeten/p3-dad-jokes/README.md

 ## Testing

 Testing has been conducted continuously during the development process.
-Manual testing has been conducted by the author and my mentor [Martina Terlevic](https://www.linkedin.com/in/martinaterlevic/).
+Manual testing has been conducted by the author and my mentor [Martina Terlevic](https://www.linkedin.com/in/martinaterlevic/) and fellow student [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/).
 Read more about bugs during development and unfixed bugs for more information.